MegaLoler/.tbl-parser/README.md

 - case retaining

+TODO:
-TODO: replace "ditto" (^ character) with copies of the data from the previous row
+- replace "ditto" (^ character) with copies of the data from the previous row
+- incorporate line breaks after rows as sanity checks

 ## EXAMPLE